 Prednisone and prednisolone are synthetic corticosteroids, which work to suppress the inflammation and immune responses.
-Prednisone is broken down to prednisolone in the body, and both are helpful in treating autoimmune diseases, skin conditions and asthma.
-They mimic the activity of hydrocortisone, a natural corticosteroid produced by the adrenal glands.
+Prednisone (a glucocorticoid) is broken down to prednisolone in the body, and both are helpful in treating various conditions, including endocrine disorders, autoimmune diseases, skin conditions, and asthma.
+These steroid medications mimic the activity of hydrocortisone, a natural corticosteroid produced by the adrenal glands.

 Can You Take Prednisone During Pregnancy?

 You can take prednisone while pregnant only if its potential benefits are more than the risks to you and the baby.
 The US Food and Drug Administration (FDA) lists it under Pregnancy Category C of drugs, which means animal studies have shown adverse effects on the unborn baby, and there are no well-controlled studies in humans (3).